Explore the stunning coastline between two of Australia's iconic cities

 - Complimentary UK airport lounge access

-- Return international flights between the UK and Sydney/Melbourne
+- Return flights between the UK and Sydney/Melbourne

-- 11 nights accommodation in typically 3* (Standard) to 4* (Superior) accommodation on mix of room-only and B&B basis
+- 13 nights accommodation staying in a mix of 3* (Standard) to 4* (Superior) hotels on mix of room-only and B&B basis

 Terms & Conditions